Sundance Wicks: 2006–07 Colorado (Assistant)

-2007-11 Northern Illinois (Assistant)
+2007–11 Northern Illinois (Assistant)

-Wicks served as an assistant coach for Northern Illinois for three years and one year as the associate head coach under Ricardo Patton.
+In 2007, Wicks became an assistant coach for Northern Illinois for three years, and one year as the associate head coach, again under Ricardo Patton.

+2011–15 Arizona Power Basketball Academy

+From 2011–15, Wicks launched the Arizona Power Basketball Academy.
+He built APBA from the ground up and served as a skill instructor and program director based out of Gilbert, Arizona.
+Wicks did not take a salary when he began APBA.
+Determined to succeed, he lived out of his car, showered at the gym, and slept on a beanbag.

-2015-16 San Francisco (Assistant)
+2015–16 San Francisco (Assistant)

-Sundance Wicks served as an assistant for San Francisco for one season under head coach Rex Walters.
-Also on the staff was Sundance's brother, Luke Wicks.
+Wicks served as an assistant for San Francisco for one season under head coach Rex Walters.
+Also on the staff was his brother, Luke Wicks.

-2016-18 Northern State (Assistant)
+2016–18 Northern State (Assistant)

-Wicks spent two seasons as an assistant coach for his alma-mater Northern State for two seasons under head coach Paul Sather.
-During the 2017–18 season, Northern State compiled a record of 36-4 and were national runner-ups in the 2018 NCAA Division II men's basketball tournament.
+Wicks spent two seasons as an assistant coach for his alma mater Northern State for two seasons under head coach Paul Sather.
+During the 2017–18 season, Northern State compiled a record of 36–4 and were national runner-ups in the 2018 NCAA Division II men's basketball tournament.

-2018-2020 Missouri Western (Head coach)
+2018–2020 Missouri Western (Head coach)

 On March 28, 2018, Wicks was named the fifth men's basketball head coach at Missouri Western.
-In his first season leading the Griffons, Wicks recorded a 12-18 (6-13 Conference) record.
+In his first season leading the Griffons, Wicks recorded a 12–18 (6–13 Conference) record.
 That was the best record for Missouri Western since the 2015–16 season.
 He has had one player make the All-Conference Second Team, Lavon Hightower, and had two players receive honorable mentions, Tyrell Carroll and Bryan Hudson.

 In his second season, Wicks led the team to an 18–14 record, the best Missouri Western has had since their 2009–10 season.
 This included a win against a ranked opponent: Missouri Southern.
-They also had a home record of 12–1, losing only to number one ranked Northwest Missouri State by a score of 69–92.
+They also had a home record of 12–1, losing only to number one ranked Northwest Missouri State by a score of 92–69.
 Tyrell Carroll received first-team ALL-MIAA and Will Eames became Missouri Western's first-ever Freshman of the Year.

-2020-present Wyoming (Assistant)
+2020–2023 Wyoming (Assistant)

 On March 27, 2020, Wicks resigned from Missouri Western to join Jeff Linder at Wyoming as assistant coach.

+2023–2024 Green Bay (Head coach)

+On March 15, 2023, Wicks was named the ninth men's basketball head coach at Green Bay.
+In his first season as head coach, Wicks won the 2023–24 Horizon League Coach of the Year and the Joe B. Hall National Coach of the Year.

+2024–present Wyoming (Head coach)

+On May 12, 2024, Wicks was named the 23rd men's basketball head coach at Wyoming, where he had previously served as an assistant coach for three seasons.